 Side yard.
 Each side yard shall have a depth of at least 10035 feet.

 Rear yard.
-The rear yard depth shall not be less than 10035 feet.2) Setbacks for Large-Scale Battery Storage systems in Solar Electric Installations shall be as follows:
+The rear yard depth shall not be less than 10035 feet.

+(2) Setbacks for Large-Scale Battery Storage systems in Solar Electric Installations shall be as follows:

 (a) No less than 500 feet from any abutting plot in AR1 or AR2.